gyataro/osuT5/README.md

-# osuTransformer
+# osuT5

-osuTransformer is a transformer-based encoder-decoder that uses spectrogram inputs to generate osu! hit-object output events.
+osuT5 is a transformer-based encoder-decoder that uses spectrogram inputs to generate osu! hit-object output events.
 The goal of this project is to automatically generate osu! beatmaps from any song.

 This project is heavily inspired by Google Magenta's [MT3](https://github.com/magenta/mt3), quoting their [paper](https://magenta.tensorflow.org/transcription-with-transformers):